pabloaguilarmartinez/learning-react/README.md

-# learning-react
+# Learning React ⚛️
-Learning React from scratch
+Learning React from scratch, project-based.
+It is a multi-package monorepository.